All about Filipino volleyball player Alyssa Valdez

 Valdez has mentioned her passion for Korean dramas in several of her brand endorsements and name-dropped Song Joong-ki as one of her favorite K-drama actors.

-Makes us wonder if she’s been binging on Vincenzo and Arthdal Chronicles during quarantine, just like the talented star’s many other fans in the Philippines!
+It makes us wonder if she binged on Vincenzo and Arthdal Chronicles during quarantine, just like the talented star’s many other fans in the Philippines!

 play button